Community Workshop – Georgetown Transportation Access and Circulation Study, Meeting No. 1

 TIME: 6:30 - 8:00 PM

-Materials from this meeting will be made available at buspriority.ddot.dc.gov/pages/ustnw within 48 hours of the conclusion of the meeting.
+Materials from this meeting will be made available within 72 hours of the conclusion of the meeting.

 Do you need assistance to participate?